Quantectum Earthquake Forecasting System

-This module performs analysis of the time-series of earthquakes within the seismic catalogs and extracts the time-synchronized Omega-sequences in these catalogs.
-The module then creates catalogs of the time-synchronized Omega-sequences and calculates the ensembles of the past, present and future T-synchronizations at the local, regional, and global scales.
+This module performs analyses of the time-series of earthquakes within the seismic catalogs and extracts the time-synchronized Omega-sequences from these catalogs.
+The module then creates catalogs of time-synchronized Omega-sequences and calculates the ensembles of the past, present and future T-synchronizations at the local, regional, and global scales.
 These ensembles can be used for immediate, short-range, medium-range, and long-range forecasts and predictions.

 Time-synchronization forecasting module: T-synchronizations of the multi-ensemble